mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 ### `address`

 The address option sets the address that will be used to bind the listening socket.
-The address may be specified as an IP address in ‘dot notation’ or as a hostname.
+The address may be specified as an IP address in 'dot notation' or as a hostname.
 If the address option is not included in the listener definition the listener will bind to all network interfaces.

 ### `port`